countnoobula/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-Where do your changes impact the system?
+What type of changes does your code introduce?
 _Put an `x` in the boxes that apply, leave blank if none_

 - [ ] Frontend
 - [ ] Backend

-What type of changes does your code introduce?
-_Put an `x` in the boxes that apply_

 - [ ] Bugfix
 - [ ] New feature
 - [ ] Component of Major Release